1954 Guatemalan coup d'état: Civil War

-The rolling-back of the progressive policies of the civilian governments resulted in a series of leftist insurgencies in the countryside, beginning in 1960.
-This triggered the 36-year Guatemalan Civil War between the U.S.-backed military government of Guatemala and the leftist insurgents, who frequently had a large degree of popular support.
+The rolling-back of progressive policies resulted in a series of leftist insurgencies in the countryside, beginning in 1960.
+This triggered the 36-year Guatemalan Civil War between the U.S.-backed military government and the leftist insurgents, who frequently had significant popular support.
 The largest of these movements was led by the Guerrilla Army of the Poor, which at its largest point had 270,000 members.
 During the civil war, atrocities against civilians were committed by both sides; 93% of these violations were committed by the U.S.-backed military, which included a genocidal scorched-earth campaign against the indigenous Maya population in the 1980s.
 The violence was particularly severe during the presidencies of Ríos Montt and Lucas García.

-Numerous other human rights violations were committed, including massacres of civilian populations, rape, aerial bombardment, and forced disappearances.
+Other human rights violations committed included massacres of civilian populations, rape, aerial bombardment, and forced disappearances.
 Gleijeses wrote that Guatemala was "ruled by a culture of fear", and that it held the "macabre record for human rights violations in Latin America".
 These violations were partially the result of a particularly brutal counter-insurgency strategy adopted by the government.
 The ideological narrative that the 1954 coup had represented a battle against communism was often used to justify the violence in the 1980s.
-Historians have attributed the violence of the civil war to the 1954 coup, and the "anti-communist paranoia" that it generated.
-The civil war came to an end in 1996, with a peace accord between the guerrillas and the government of Guatemala, which included an amnesty for the fighters on both sides.
-The civil war claimed the lives of an estimated 200,000 civilians in all.
+Historians have attributed the violence of the civil war to the 1954 coup and the "anti-communist paranoia" that it generated.
+The civil war ended in 1996, with a peace accord between the guerrillas and the government, which included an amnesty for fighters on both sides.
+The civil war killed an estimated 200,000 civilians.

 Apologies

-U.S. President Bill Clinton apologized to the nation of Guatemala in March 1999 for the atrocities committed by the U.S.-backed dictatorships.
-The apology occurred during a meeting in Guatemala which involved leaders from various sectors of the country's society, including indigenous people and women.
-Clinton stated "For the United States it is important that I state clearly that support for military forces and intelligence units which engaged in violence and widespread repression was wrong, and the United States must not repeat that mistake."
+U.S. President Bill Clinton apologized to Guatemala in 1999 for the atrocities committed by the U.S.-backed dictatorships.
 The apology came soon after the release of a truth commission report that documented U.S. support for the military forces that committed genocide.

-In May 2011, the Guatemalan government signed an agreement with Árbenz's surviving family to restore his legacy and publicly apologize for the government's role in ousting him.
+In 2011, the Guatemalan government signed an agreement with Árbenz's surviving family to restore his legacy and publicly apologize for the government's role in ousting him.
 This included a financial settlement to the family.
-The formal apology was made at the National Palace by Guatemalan President Álvaro Colom on 20 October 2011, to Jacobo Árbenz Villanova, the son of the former president, and a Guatemalan politician.
+The formal apology was made at the National Palace by Guatemalan President Álvaro Colom on 20 October 2011, to Jacobo Árbenz Villanova, the son of the former president.
 Colom stated, "It was a crime to Guatemalan society and it was an act of aggression to a government starting its democratic spring."
-The agreement established several forms of reparation for the next of kin of Árbenz Guzmán.
+The agreement established several forms of reparation for Árbenz's family.